-On October 1, 2018, the Company issued a long-term note for \$20,000 to Mr. Scowcroft in settlement of amounts owed.
-The note has an annual interest rate of 8% and is due September 30, 2020.
-The notes carry a termination fee of 10% upon early redemption of the notes for which there is an embedded derivative arising - the fair value of this is \$NIL.
+^{}The term note carries a termination fee of 10% upon early redemption of the note for which there is an embedded derivative arising - the fair value of this is \$NIL.
 There was no material gain / (loss) arising on this.
-In addition, at the option of the note holders, the notes can be converted to stock during future private placements at the price, that raise a minimum of CAD \$500,000.
+In addition, at the option of the note holder, the note can be converted to stock during future private placements that raise a minimum of CAD \$500,000 at the price of those future private placements